Democracy and Me: Share Your Voice through Poetry

 Speak, write, and share your voice through this contest for K-12 students in B.C.: “Democracy & Me: Share Your Voice Through Poetry”!

-The Democracy & Me Poetry Contest invites students to reflect on the importance of community, civic engagement, and the rights and responsibilities of citizenship and democracy.
-In developing creative poetry or spoken word responses to the Contest questions, contestants are asked to reflect on how their voice offers a unique medium to express one’s identity, culture and connection to community.
+The Democracy & Me Poetry Contest invited students to reflect on the importance of community, civic engagement, and the rights and responsibilities of citizenship and democracy.
+In developing creative poetry or spoken word responses to the Contest questions, contestants were asked to reflect on how their voice offers a unique medium to express one’s identity, culture and connection to community.